RainRahni/filters-back/README.md

 # Filters Back-End

 This is a backend application for managing filters.
-The application allows you to create filters with diffrent criterias.
+The application allows you to create filters with diffrent criteria.
 There are 3 criteria types: Amount, Title and Date.

 ## Requirements